rectorphp/rector/README.md

 <br>

 Rector instantly upgrades and refactors the PHP code of your application.
-It can help you 2 major areas:
+It can help you in 2 major areas:

 ### 1. Instant Upgrades